 This course is the third course in the calculus-based physics sequence intended for math, science, and computer science majors.
 The topics covered include: wave motion; temperature; heat; thermodynamics; the kinetic theory of gases; the nature of light; geometric optics; interference; diffraction; polarization; introduction to quantum physics; and quantum mechanics.
 The course meets for three hours of lecture each week, and one three-hour laboratory each week.
 Prerequisite: PHY 222.
+A student must pass the laboratory portion of any science course to pass the entire course.
 Annually, Fall.
+IAI-PHY913/914

-PHY 251 ENGINEERING MECHANICS I: STATICS (3)
+PHY 251 ENGINEERING MECHANICS I: STATICS